Nandini

 I wish if I could distance myself

-from my own self and be lost in one.
+and be lost in one.

 In Krishna, in Arjuna, or in Karna (?)